-The following Corporate Crime guidance note Produced in partnership with Joanne Kane of Carmelite Chambers provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with Joanne Kane of Carmelite Chambers provides comprehensive and up to date legal information covering:

 BA 2010 has major implications for any business that is incorporated or trades in the UK.
 It applies to bribery committed by it, or on its behalf, anywhere in the world.